Madalyn Murray O'Hair: Investigation and arrests

 When Waters, under the plea agreement, led federal agents to the O'Hairs' burial site on a Texas ranch, they discovered that the legs of all three of the victims had been cut off with a saw.
 The remains had suffered such extensive mutilation and decomposition that officials had to identify them through dental records, DNA testing and, in Madalyn O'Hair's case, by matching the serial number on a prosthetic hip to records from Brackenridge Hospital in Austin.
 The head and hands of Danny Fry were also found at the site.
 Eventually, Bill Murray (as the closest surviving relative) was granted custody of the remains and buried them at an undisclosed location and (in accordance with his Baptist beliefs) did not pray for the dead; however, some of those who were with him did pray for remaining family members and law enforcement officials who had worked on the case.

 In 1995, Waters and his girlfriend had put the gold coins, which he and his accomplices had extorted from the O'Hairs, in an unsecured storage locker which had been rented by the girlfriend.
 It only had a cheap padlock.
 Waters had taken some of the coins and for a few days, he partied with Gary Karr and his former wife.
 When he returned to the locker, he discovered that the remaining gold coins (American Gold Eagles, Maple Leaf coins, and Krugerrands) had all been stolen.
 A group of thieves from San Antonio who were operating in that area had gained keys to the type of lock which had been used by Waters' girlfriend.
 In the course of their activities, the thieves had come across the locker, used a key to open it, and found the suitcase full of gold coins.
 They returned to San Antonio, and with the help of friends, they exchanged the gold coins for cash.
 The thieves and friends went to Las Vegas for a weekend.
 All but one coin, which had been given as a pendant gift to an aunt, were spent by these thieves.
 That last coin was recovered by the FBI after a Memorial Day 1999 public appeal.

 Legacy

 Murray's 1960 lawsuit against the Baltimore City School System was later consolidated with a similar one from Pennsylvania, when these reached the US Supreme Court on appeal.
 The Court ruled in 1963 (in Abington School District v.
 Schempp) that school-sponsored Bible reading in public schools in the United States was unconstitutional.
 This decision gradually resulted in the end of religious activities sponsored by public schools.
 Non-religious students had been expected to participate in such activities, and state-level policies varied.

-O'Hair's antisemitism and embrace of conspiracy theories led later atheists to distance themselves from her.
+O'Hair's embrace of conspiracy theories led later atheists to distance themselves from her.

 In 2012, a memorial brick for Murray, her son Jon, and her granddaughter Robin was placed at Lou Neff Point in Zilker Park in Austin, Texas.